AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/create-a-practice-automation-scenario.md

 1. Click the partial circle to the right of the of the module to **[!UICONTROL Add another module]**.
 1. Select [!DNL Workfront] from the list of applications, then choose the search module **[!UICONTROL Read Related Records]**.
-1. You already created a connection to [!DNL Workfront] for the previous module.
-You don't need to create it again here, but you must make sure this module is using the same connection as the previous module.\
+1. In the **[!UICONTROL Connection]** box, select the connection that you created for the previous module.
+You must make sure this module is using the same connection as the previous module.
-   In the **[!UICONTROL Connection]** box, select the connection that you created for the previous module.
 1. Click **[!UICONTROL Record type]**, then select **[!UICONTROL Project]**, because we want to read records related to a project.

    >[!TIP]